input-output-hk/adrestia/docs/process/Meetings.md

+# Meetings

 Meetings... everyone loves them.
-Here is the weekly list of meetings for our Adrestia project.
+Here is the weekly list of meetings for our project.

 | Weekday   | Meetings              |
 |:----------|:----------------------|